WebDevBernard/ICBC_E-Stamp_Tool/README.md

   </tr>
 </table>

-If you are trying to build something similar, I've included a script to help you find where all the coordinates are.
+If you are trying to build something similar, I've included a script that will write all the coordinates into a txt file.
 Just install tabulate and run the script at the end here.

 ```bash
 pip install tabulate